Construction Debris

 A Do-It-Yourself (DIY) construction project is one that is small in scale and done without the help of professionals, like hired workers or a contractor.

-For DIY residential/home improvement projects, you can set out up to six items (bags, bundles) for collection on your trash collection days.
+For DIY residential/home improvement projects, you can set out up to six large items on your collection day.

 For curbside collection, set out: